 |Goat's Cheese Ice Cream|

 The Goat's Cheese Ice Cream is drizzled with wild honey and topped with dried figs and cashew nuts.
-I was impressed on how the milky taste complemented the figs and cashew nuts.
+I was impressed by how the milky taste complemented the figs and cashew nuts.
 It was a good palate cleanser after a heavy meal.

-I was surprised on how delicious the dishes of Earth Kitchen are.
+I was surprised at how delicious the dishes of Earth Kitchen are.
 Each dish was carefully plated and masterfully prepared.
 In Earth Kitchen, you will not only dine for healthy delicious food, but you'll also be helping local farmers by eating their produce. :)

 Thanks to Pinky Parra of Got Heart Foundation for having us.